4/17/25:

-The City of Keizer Public Works Day 2024 will be held at Keizer Rapids Park (Near the Boat Ramp) on Tuesday, June 18th, 2024, from 10:00a.m.- 2:00p.m.
+Come join us for the City of Keizer Public Works Day at Keizer Rapids Park (Near the Boat Ramp) on Wednesday, June 18th, 2025, from 10:00a.m.- 2:00p.m.!

 The City of Keizer and community partners are hosting an active, family-friendly Public Works Day celebration at Keizer Rapids Park!
 It is our hope to raise awareness and educate our residents about what it is that Public Works and local businesses do to serve the community.
 We plan to have food, activities, information, and games for all to enjoy.